 Children are watched over by trained staff, with plenty of activities to go along with unstructured play zones.
 They get fed, do crafts, and wash their hands going in and coming out.
 Germs be gone!
 Crazy, but you can leave the kiddos there until midnight pickup.
 Staff will even come to the dining rooms just after dessert time to escort kids back to the club.
 Awesome.

-What We Enjoyed the Least About Our Disney Cruise
+What We Enjoyed Least

 Is a Disney Cruise worth the high cost?
 Not if coffee matters to you… The free coffee is never good.
 Of course, the Disney Fantasy had a couple of specialty coffee shops that offered espresso-based drinks for a nominal fee.
 I just figure they should pony-up for Starbucks French Roast at all their dispensers to keep our coffee-addicts happy.